testing

 If the main concern is inbox placement, sender reputation, or authentication posture, add a deliverability tool next to MailSlurp.
 That is a different job from confirming whether a password reset email arrived in a test inbox.

-Start with the Warmy alternative, then go deeper with the Email deliverability test and Email spam checker.
+Start with the Warmy alternative, GlockApps alternative, or Mailreach alternative depending on the vendor already in your shortlist.
+Then go deeper with the Email deliverability test, Inbox placement test, Email spam checker, and Email auth checker.
 These tools complement inbox testing.
 They do not replace it.

 A practical stack for most teams